SMILEY4/strategy-game/documentation/markdown/game/cities.md

 - province
   - either create a new province with this city
   - or add this city to an existing province
     - province must have influence in the tile to be a valid choice

+**Effects**

+- City generates fixed amount of money each turn
+- Optional: City creates new Province with city as capital
+- City adds influence to surrounding tiles
+- Border spreads based on influence